 - ii.
 To take account of changes to the grant available to us from government.
-We set 2022-23 academic year budgets in the light of the March 2022 strategic guidance letter from government that set out the funding available for the financial year 2022-23.
-In doing so, we had to make an assumption about the funding that might be available for the 2023-24 financial year, because of its four-month overlap with the 2022-23 academic year.
-Any changes to the grant made available to the OfS by government for financial year 2022-23, or that we have assumed for financial year 2023-24, are likely to affect the funding we are able to distribute to providers in the 2022-23 academic year.
+We set 2023-24 academic year budgets in the light of the March 2023 strategic guidance letter from government that set out the funding available for the financial year 2023-24.
+In doing so, we had to make an assumption about the funding that might be available for the 2024-25 financial year, because of its four-month overlap with the 2023-24 academic year.
+Any changes to the grant made available to the OfS by government for financial year 2023-24, or that we have assumed for financial year 2024-25, are likely to affect the funding we are able to distribute to providers in the 2023-24 academic year.
 If such changes arise, we may adjust any funding allocation to a provider after it has been announced, to ensure that the total funding the OfS allocates remains within the available budget. - iii.
 To reflect changes to a provider's eligibility for funding, for example as a result of changes to the status of its registration with the OfS (such as its removal or suspension in whole or part from the OfS's Register). - c.
 A small number of requirements relating to specific grants, including eligibility criteria.
-For example, to be eligible for the nursing, midwifery and allied health supplement a provider must be actively recruiting new entrants to pre-registration courses for the professions that this funding aims to sustain. - 108.
-Just as the OfS has a formal relationship with higher education providers, so the Department for Education has a formal relationship with the OfS, which is set out in a framework document.
-This sets out the broad framework within which the OfS operates and agreed expectations for how day-to-day interactions between the department and the OfS will be handled.
-Further policy guidance is set out in annual guidance letters from the government.
+For example, to be eligible for the nursing, midwifery and allied health supplement a provider must be actively recruiting new entrants to pre-registration courses for the professions that this funding aims to sustain.